clean-arch-enablers-project/cae-framework/README.md

 }
 ```

-That way, whenever the ```AuthRootAccountUseCase``` instance gets executed and receives an ```AuthRootAccountUseCaseInput``` object as input, the Use Case will internally call the ```UseCaseInput::validateProperties``` API, which will ensure the validation rule is respected.
+That way, whenever the ```AuthRootAccountUseCase``` instance gets executed and receives an ```AuthRootAccountUseCaseInput``` object as input, the Use Case will internally call the ```UseCaseInput::autoverify``` API, which will ensure the validation rule is applied.
 If it is, the Use Case accepts the input and proceeds to process it.
 If it is not, the Use Case rejects and throws an exception specifying what went wrong:

 <br>